- Home

 Grace is part of the Episcopal Church, a branch of the Jesus Movement.
 We seek to walk the Way of Love, loving God and our neighbor.
 We believe if it’s not about love, it’s not about Jesus.

-Our prayer life is rooted in ancient traditions, yet alive with contemporary focus.
-Our blufftop property overlooking the York River, where we have been worshipping since 1697, is surrounded by old trees, beautiful gardens, a historic cemetery and peaceful shops and neighbors.
-We worship God indoors and out, as the seasons change: Blessing of the Animals by the St. Francis Garden; Easter on the lawn; pandemic-time Evening Prayer in the churchyard and Easter Vigil on the banks of the York River near the Watermen’s Museum.
+We worship God indoors and out, as the seasons change: Blessing of the Animals by the St. Francis Garden; occasional services followed by picnics on the lawn; and Easter Vigil on the banks of the York River near the Watermen’s Museum.

 Our services follow the patterns found in The Book of Common Prayer.
 You can get a fuller understanding of the ways we think and talk about God by watching some of our weekly sermons on our YouTube channel.